National Friends Panel

 These can include:

-- Workplace issues (such as bullying, communication, workload, career advancement or other employment-related matters);
+- Workplace issues (such as harassment, communication, workload, career advancement or other employment-related matters);

 - Financial problems (personal or firm-related);